 When the game starts it’s easy to lose yourself in it.
-All the surrounding sounds, people, and situations blur into a background noise.
-You’re hardly aware of some situations that take place when you focus on your defense or passing the disc to another player.
-Communication is an essential part of Ultimate Frisbee and in many cases, the verbal communication isn’t always enough.
+All the surrounding sounds, people, and situations blur into background noise.
+You’re hardly aware of some situations when you focus on your defense or pass the disc to another player.
+Because of the Spirit Of The Game, communication is an essential part of Ultimate Frisbee.
+In many cases, verbal communication isn’t always enough.
 Sometimes it’s hard to pierce the noise when you need to make the call.
 Luckily, there’s non-verbal communication!
+That’s why we’ve got hand signals to save the day and your Ultimate Frisbee match.

 Sports officiating and hand signals

 In Ultimate Frisbee it’s a bit different.
-You’re the referee.
-You’re responsible for understanding the rules and applying them correctly.
-That’s why you also need to know the hand signals!
-There are 21 of them and they will help you in transcending the language barrier and make situations clear.
+The sport is based on the Spirit of the Game, which ensures good sportsmanship.
+It differentiates Ultimate from other sports because there are no referees.
+As a player, you’re the closest to being a referee.
+While some tournaments may have a Game Observer, you’re responsible for understanding the rules and applying them correctly.
+Because of that, you need to know the hand signals, which are used in Ultimate Frisbee.
+There are 23 of them and they’ll help you in transcending the language barrier.
+As a result, they make situations clear and speed up the process of resolving the calls.
 Let’s face it.
-Most of the time people don’t hear you make the call even though you might scream at the top of your lungs.
+Most of the time people don’t hear when you make the call even though you might scream at the top of your lungs.

 Foul